julianmontague/json-to-cad_skyreal-vr/README.md

 ## Status

 The programs in this repository are not functional.
 This branch, main, contains a Zig program to read a BackToCAD.json file.
-All it does with it is writes out the designs to another JSON file.
+All it does is write out the designs to another JSON file to verify that its parsing is correct.

 The stepcode-bindings branch contains a failed attempt to create Zig [bindings][bindings] for [STEPcode](https://stepcode.github.io/).